 New construction in Phase 1 included 12 brand new dwellings and a new 6,200 sf community center used for offices, recreational activities, and job training programs.

-Construction of Phase 2 (twenty-five new units and a storage facility) is complete, with walkways in the final stages of completion.
+Construction of Phase 2 (twenty-five new units and a storage facility) was completed in 2017.

 The total project size includes more than 14,500 sf of new unit construction and more than 100,000 sf of renovated units.